zenphoto/unsupported-themes-thirdparty/README.md

 Although we don't actively support these, we welcome contributions via pull requests or even taking over development.
 Please read the contributor guidelines: http://www.zenphoto.org/news/general-contributor-guidelines#providing-themes-and-plugins

+## Usage
+Each folder represents a theme you can install within your install's `themes` folder.
+Then enable the theme on the themes tab on the backend.

 ##License
 Most of the contents is **GPL v2 or later** licensed, e.g. those created by current or former ZenphotoCMS team members.
 But since there are also third party solutions collected *please see each tool for its exact licensing*.